A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 Slightly depending on what kind of traveler you are, how much time you have, what time of year you are visiting, and a few other factors, there are probably some ways to get to Lofoten that are better than others for you.

-Let us start with the fast way; you can fly here.
+Let us start with the best way to arrive fast; you can fly here.

 Flying offers the fastest and also most reliable route to Lofoten.

-If you come from abroad, you need to fly to Oslo first, and then you can choose a domestic flight to either Bodo (Bodø in Norwegian), Evenes Airport, or Tromsø (Tromso).
+If you come from abroad, you need to fly to Oslo first, and then you can choose a domestic flight to either Bodo Airport (Bodø in Norwegian), Evenes Airport (Harstad and Narvik Airport), or Tromsø (Tromso).

 From these national airports, you need to take another domestic flight with Wideroe Airline, a Norwegian airline that flies to all the smallest and most remote airports in the kingdom.